adaapp/sqa-nov-2021-team6/README.md

 3. **Test strategy**

 Software quality will be checked with a combination of automated and manual tests.
-The first layer will be performed by automated tests running on a CI/CD pipeline, every time a change is made and merged into the codebase.
-This will help us to make sure that the code quality would not be affected by changes.
-Manual tests will also help to identify any bugs in the user experience.
+The first layer of tests will be performed by an automated test suite, running on a CI/CD pipeline, each time a change is made and merged into the codebase.
+This will help us to ensure that the code quality is not adversely affected by changes, with manual tests also helping to identify any bugs in the user experience.

 ***3.1 Automated tests***